1. Introduction

 3.2.
 Data storage and transfer

 3.3.
-Computing costs (CPU, GPU, TPUS)
+Computing costs (CPU, GPU, TPUs)

 3.4.
 Cloud computing in Brazil and its challenges

-4. Price comparison between main providers
+4. Price comparison between major providers

 4.2.
-Why does the skyone model offer more predictability?
+Why Skyone's model offers greater predictability?

 - We work with a cloud platform for self -scale management, performance, stability and cutting -edge security, with a predictable and unsurprising .